Bluebook: History

-While the legal citation manuals go as far back as Modus Legendi Abbreviaturas in Utroque Iure published around 1475, there were very few examples prior to the 20th century; law professor Byron D. Cooper mentions only few short articles "Rules for Citation" (The American Law Review, 1896) and "Methods of Citing Statute Law" (Ruppenthal, Law Library Journal, 1919).
+While legal citation manuals go as far back as Modus Legendi Abbreviaturas in Utroque Iure, published around 1475, there were very few examples prior to the 20th century; law professor Byron D. Cooper mentions only a few short articles: "Rules for Citation" (The American Law Review, 1896) and "Methods of Citing Statute Law" (Ruppenthal, Law Library Journal, 1919).
 The Uniform System of Citations thus became a "pioneer" manual.

 According to Harvard, the origin of The Bluebook was a pamphlet for proper citation forms for articles in the Harvard Law Review written by its editor, Erwin Griswold.
 However, according to a 2016 study by two Yale librarians, Harvard's claim is incorrect.
 They trace the origin of The Bluebook to a 1920 publication by Karl Llewellyn at Yale on how to write law journal materials for the Yale Law Journal.
 The authors point out that some of the material in the 1926 first edition of The Bluebook (as well as that in a 1922 Harvard precursor to it published as Instructions for Editorial Work) duplicate material in the 1920 Llewellen booklet and its 1921 successor, a blue pamphlet that the Yale Law Journal published as Abbreviations and Form of Citation.

 For several years before the first edition of The Bluebook appeared, Yale, Columbia, and several other law journals "worked out a tentative citation plan", but Harvard initially opposed it "because of skepticism as to the results to be attained and in part because of a desire not to deviate from our forms especially at the solicitation of other Reviews".
-Eventually, Harvard "reversed course" and joined the coalition by 1926.
-According to Judge Henry J. Friendly, "Attorney General [Herbert] Brownell, whom I had known ever since law school—he was Editor-in-Chief of the Yale Law Journal the year I was at the Harvard Law Review and he and I and two others [from Columbia and Pennsylvania] were the authors of the first edition of the Bluebook."
-Friendly has been considered the creator of The Bluebook.
+Eventually, Harvard reversed course and joined the coalition by 1926.
+According to Judge Henry J. Friendly, "Attorney General [Herbert] Brownell ... and I and two others [from Columbia and Pennsylvania] were the authors of the first edition of the Bluebook."
+Friendly has also sometimes been considered the creator of The Bluebook.